Drying Grains CFD, A DDPM-DEM Fluent and MATLAB Coupling Tutorial

 DDPM-DEM CFD Simulation of Drying of Grains, ANSYS Fluent & Matlab Coupling

-Figure 3: Particle temperature distribution across the grain bed during DEM-CFD drying process
+Figure 3: Particle temperature distribution across the grain bed, highlighting cooler zones where evaporation is most active.

 The animation extracted from the transient (unsteady) CFD simulation is shown below: